Residency Requirements

 A student is also entitled to residency classification under the following circumstances:

-• Minor student has been under continuous care and control of adult(s), not a parent, for more than two years prior to the semester of admission.
-Such adult(s) must have been a California resident during the most recent year.
-Minor students must be enrolled full time.
+- Minor student has been under continuous care and control of adult(s), not a parent, for more than two years prior to the semester of admission.
+Such adult(s) must have been a California resident during the most recent year and claim student as dependent on previous two years of state taxes.

 (BP & AP 5015 Residence Determination)